Last updated 29 September 2015

 Queries that take longer than 10 minutes to run are automatically cancelled.

 When connecting your Dataclips to Google Docs, Google caches the clip on an hourly basis.

-All Dataclips are secured through unique un-guessable URLs.
-Standard, Premium and Enterprise tier databases also have the ability to secure Dataclips to a heroku user account.
+All dataclips are secured through URLs that are unique and difficult to guess.
+Standard, Premium and Enterprise tier databases also have the ability to secure Dataclips to a Heroku user account.

-To configure Security on a Dataclip, from the Dataclip’s page click on Settings, where you can enter Security permissions as needed.
+To configure security permissions for a Dataclip, from the Dataclip’s page click Settings, modify the security permissions and then click Save Permissions.

 When a database is upgraded or migrated to a different database, for example as a result of upgrading, the Dataclips associated with the old database become orphaned and require recovery.

 To recover these dataclips, go to the Dataclips listing and click Recover Dataclips to navigate to your recoverable Dataclips.
 A list of orphaned Dataclips is shown, which can be assigned to the appropriate database.